AdobeDocs/experience-platform.en/help/access-control/abac/end-to-end-guide.md

 >[!CONTEXTUALHELP]
 >id="platform_permissions_policies_about_create"
 >title="Create a policy"
->abstract="Create a policy to define the actions that your users can and can't take against your segments and schema fields."
+>abstract="Create a policy to define the actions that your users can and cannot take against your segments and schema fields."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/access-control/abac/permissions-ui/policies.html?lang=en#create-a-new-policy" text="Create a policy"

 >[!CONTEXTUALHELP]
 >id="platform_permissions_policies_edit_permitdeny"
 >title="Configure permissible and impermissible actions for a policy"
 >abstract="Select permit access to, to configure permissible actions that your users can make against resources.
-Select deny access to, to configure impermissible actions that your users can't make against resources."
+Select deny access to, to configure impermissible actions that your users cannot make against resources."
 >additional-url="https://experienceleague.adobe.com/docs/experience-platform/access-control/abac/permissions-ui/policies.html?lang=en#edit-a-policy" text="Edit a policy"

 >[!CONTEXTUALHELP]